zulip/zulip-gci/tasks/interactive-bots.md

 #GCI Tasks: interactive bots

-## Prerequisites
+## Project Essentials

 * A working Zulip development environment.
 See [here](https://github.com/zulip/zulip-gci/blob/master/README.md) for instructions on how to set one up.

-* You need to know how to create a GitHub pull request.
+* Knowledge on how to create a GitHub pull request.
 Check out the [Learn how to create a GitHub Pull Request](https://codein.withgoogle.com/tasks/6541581402243072/) task if you aren't sure how to do this, or read through the task description [here](https://github.com/zulip/zulip-gci/blob/master/tasks/submit-a-pull-request.md).